subquery/documentation/docs/quickstart/quickstart_chains/humanode.md

 ## 2. Updating Your Project Manifest File

 The Project Manifest (`project.yaml`) file works as an entry point to your project.
 It defines most of the details on how SubQuery will index and transform the chain data.
-For Humanode chain (and Substrate/Polkadot chains in general), there are three types of mapping handlers (and you can have more than one in each project):
+For Humanode chains (and Substrate/Polkadot chains in general), there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [EventHandlers](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every event that matches optional filter criteria, run a mapping function